bbayles/py3flowtools/README.md

 I test the most with NetFlow v5.
 If you have samples of other NetFlow logs that you can share, please send them to me.
+As of 2015-08-01 I've been using [nfdump](http://nfdump.sourceforge.net/) for NetFlow v9.

 ## Requirements